 F.5.1.
 The ICFR monitoring activities undertaken by the audit committee and whether the entity has an internal audit function whose tasks include that of supporting the audit committee in its role as supervisor of the internal control systems, including the ICFR.
 Report on the scope of the ICFR assessment performed during the year and the procedure used by those in charge of the assessment to report their findings, whether the entity has an action plan that details eventual corrective measures, and whether their impact on the financial information has been considered.

-The ACC is in charge of "supervising and periodically reviewing the efficiency of internal control", with support from the Internal Audit Department.
+The CAC is responsible for "supervising and periodically reviewing the effectiveness of internal control," relying on the Internal Audit Department to do so.

-The Group has an Internal Audit Department that depends hierarchically and functionally on the ACC.
+The Group has an Internal Audit Department that reports hierarchically and functionally to the CAC.